rstor1/anytune/README.md

 ## Specs

 React Native version 0.69.
-Optimized for iOS and not tested on Android.
+Optimized for iOS.
+Tested on iOS version 16.1.2.
+Not tested on Android.

 ## Features